JadeJaber/jadejaber.github.io/_posts/articles/2017-04-05-elasticsearch-cheat-sheet.md

 ### 2.5 Shards
 - An index can be devided intpo multiple pieces called shards -< Useful when an index contains more data than the hardwware of a node can store
 - A shard is a fully functional and independant index
-- The number of shards can be specified when creating an index
+- The number of shards can be specified when creating an index (default = 5)
+- Allows to scale horizontally
+- Allows to distribute and parallelize operations across shards -> Increaes performance